abisummers/abisummers.github.io/src/content/alphabet-ile-de-france/p-provins.md

 ### Recommendations

 - like usual, check the train times in advance because the train only runs once an hour.
 There are no toilets on the train, so it's worth going beforehand.
-In Gare de l'Est if you have a navigo the toilets there are free.
+In Gare de l'Est if you have a Navigo the toilets there are free.
 - since it's mostly things outdoors, i'd recommend going on a day when it's not going to rain the entire day and to wear comfy shoes

 This isn't going to be for everyone, because the festival is busy but to get a real feel of the medieval city, you can go during one of the two festivals they host.
 In June they host the largest medieval festival in France, and during December they host a christmas market (I haven't yet been to this, but I plan to go this year!).
 The summer festival is a lot of fun - there's a lot of great food and drinks, the atmosphere is great and there's various types of street performances.
 It's also a great place to visit outside of the festival!